Secure Shell (SSH)

 part can be changed to a different login name or left out

-completely if the username on the target device is the same as then one
+completely if the username on the target device is the same as then one logged

-logged in on the originating device.
-The /222
+in on the originating device.
+The :222

-part designates the
+part designates the port number, can

-port number.
-It can be left out if the standard port (22) is used, this
+out if the standard port (22) is used, this depends on the configuration of the

-The IP address can also be replaced with a domain name.
+SSH service of the target device.
+The IP address can also be replaced with a

 The warning messages regarding an new untrusted host is similar to that displayed by OpenSSH: